andyperlitch/The-Bland-Framework/README.md

 # The Bland Framework: A light-weight PHP Framework
 * * *

 Based on the kohana framework without as many bells and whistles, as well as less globals/statics.
-I am not a PHP ninja.
-Pull at your own risk.
+Feel free to send pull requests or provide any feedback.

 ## General Goals for the project:
 1. **Loose Coupling**